dobanisola-scottlogic/scenario-2-20250908-135729/contestant/README.md

 [//]: # (END SKIP)

 # Scott Logic Hackathon

 ## Setup
-### 1 Ensure Java is installed and set-up
-You need a JDK installed of version 9 or later.
-If you don't have this, you can download one from the same machine this site is running on.
-In your web browser, navigate to `http://<host>:8081/repository/java/jdk-windows.zip` or `http://<host>:8081/repository/java/jdk-linux.tgz`, where `<host>` is the same host name as this Git server is on.
-Extract the downloaded archive onto your hard drive.

-Make sure you also have your `JAVA_HOME` environment variable set to the path of the correct JDK folder.
-In Windows, search for 'env' in your Start Menu, then follow the prompts.
-In Linux, edit your `~/.profile` or `~/.bashrc` file appropriately.

-### 1a (Optional) Install Git
+### 1 (Optional) Install Git
+You don't need to have Git installed in order to take part, but it might help if you're collaborating with others.
+However, if you're not familiar with Git, now may not be the best time to learn it.

-It may help to have Git installed.
-On Windows, download Git for Windows [here](https://gitforwindows.org/).
+On Windows, you can download Git for Windows [here](https://gitforwindows.org/).
 This also gives you access to a Linux-style Bash shell terminal called Git Bash.

 ### 2 Download this project